 - be manufactured under the same standards that FDA requires for the manufacture of innovator products

 "Then, and only then,” says Yu, “we can assure consumers that the generic will work as well as the name brand."

 Mansoor Khan, R.Ph., Ph.D., the agency's director of the Division of Product Quality Research, says the review process includes a review of scientific data on the drug's manufacturing, ingredients and performance.

 Sometimes, new reports or evidence arise indicating that a generic drug may not have the same safety or effectiveness as was previously believed.
 "If we have reasons to believe a generic drug does not perform the same as a brand name product," Khan says, "we have the ability to perform experiments in the FDA laboratories and take a comprehensive, scientific look at the differences between the products."

 This happened with the generic drug Budeprion XL 300 mg, a generic form of Wellbutrin, a drug used to treat depression.
 FDA's original bioequivalence evaluation had been of a lower dosage (150 mg).
 After receiving reports of adverse effects from consumers who used Budeprion at the 300 mg dosage level, the FDA conducted another study and determined that Budeprion XL 300 mg was not bioequivalent to the Wellbutrin XL 300 mg.

 FDA requested that the manufacturers of Budeprion XL voluntarily withdraw the 300-mg version from the market, which they promptly agreed to do.

 While FDA goes to great lengths to ensure that the brand and generic drugs perform equally, in very rare instances, such as Budeprion XL, these efforts do not succeed.
-BudeprionXL is definitely an outlier, however, Khan says, as there are literally thousands of approved generic products that perform equally without problems or complaints.
+BudeprionXL is definitely an outlier, however, Khan says, as there are literally thousands of approved generic products that perform equally without problems or reports of issues.

 The price is right